translate/pootle/docs/developers/hacking.rst

   To learn more about how settings work in Pootle head over the :ref:`settings` section in the documentation.

-Finally, we just run the development server.
+Finally, just run the development server.

 .. code-block:: bash